Art. 1. NAME

 - To constitute the Technical Committee, appointing the members and the Technical Director thereof;

-- To approve the Technical Regulations and any Internal Regulations as per Art.
-27, as well as any changes thereto;
+- To approve the Technical Regulations and any Internal Regulations, as well as any changes thereto;

 - To propose alterations in the Charter to the Extraordinary Meeting;